aszepieniec/stark-brainfuck/notes.md

   trace where the column index defines the register and the row index defines the cycle.
 The `matrix` values go into a table object with an associated name.
 The table names are: "processor table", "instruction table", "memory table", "input table", and "output table".
 Simulate returns the matrices which form the basis for populating the tables.
+- Each table serves a purpose in the STARK engine: the processor table handles basic consistency in the execution trace, ensuring that the cycle count register increments its value by one in each cycle; the instruction table ensures that the program is consistent with the instructions that are executed on the virtual machine; the memory table ensure consistency in the memory of the Brainfuck virtual machine; the input and output tables ensure that the program is consistent with its user input and the values that the it prints to standard out, respectively.
 - `length` of a table defines the number of rows before padding
 - `height` of a table defines the number of rows after padding to the nearest power of 2.
 - Changes to FRI: